-With Introduction from Russ Barnett, Owner and President, Outfitters Supply
+With an introduction from Russ Barnett, Owner and President, Outfitters Supply

 I hear a lot of stories from customers about horses suffering from exhaustion at this time of year.
 I think this happens because we all get so excited that first nice weekend and take the horses that aren't really ready for a long ride up into the hills, around the lake, over the next peak and back out.
 After minimal riding all spring because we were all trying to plant the garden and landscape the backyard and whatever other chores have piled up over the winter, the horses are not in as good of condition as we think they are.